Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Experimental Results

 Temperatures across the magnet increased as current was supplied, with the HTS-copper interface and other higher-resistance sections having the greatest increase in temperature.
 Due to excessive heating on one of the clamped copper-HTS interfaces during early testing, the connection was broken as the HTS burnt through.
 Repairs were implemented using improved clamping and thermal management.
 However, due to the addition of soldered HTS leads in this region, it is possible these limited the HTS critical current due to resistive heating.

-By rapidly shutting off the current supply, the corresponding decay of both the magnetic field and the voltage across the leads was measured to determine the magnet's $L/R$ time.
-This was found to be approximately $2.7$ minutes.
+By rapidly shutting off the current supply, the corresponding decay of the magnetic field (Fig.~\ref{p2_mag}) and the voltage across the leads (Fig.~\ref{p2_volt}) was measured to determine the magnet's $L/R$ time $\tau$.
+This was achieved by fitting an exponential to the decay, which yields $\tau = (161.52\pm 0.01)$ s according to

+The magnetic field yielded $\tau = (159 \pm 3)$ s, in close agreement with the voltage-based $L/R$ measurement despite the limited resolution.

 Finally, by ramping the current in the magnet at a constant rate and measuring the back emf, the inductance could be calculated using